 In my post introducing ISO 9001, I explained how the PDCA cycle operates at different levels within the organisation, in the strategic, tactical and procedural activities.
 The PDCA cycle needs leadership at all levels, from senior managers to operatives.
 Quality management system leadership is therefore not a single role – except maybe in very small organisations of just a few people.
+Everyone is in fact a leader, in their own area and field.

 The manager and the leader are often the same person, who adapts his or her behaviour to differing situations.
 Defining a system is often the easiest part of managing.
 The difficult lays in its effective implementation and ongoing operation.
 Leadership is about inspiring energy, commitment and cohesion amongst the people who influences the product of the system.
 This is in part achieved by establishing a connection between customer needs and peoples’ personal needs, and by promoting good practices.
 When difficulties or exceptions arise, the leader provides a support role in stepping in to help unblock the obstacles and direct people through the situation.